The bar chart provides information on the ratio of female students compared to 100 male students, attending different stages of school education.

 In contrast, with respect to developed countries, figures have not changed that much in terms of primary and secondary education.
 However, there has been a significant increase in tertiary education, where the percentage of girls has rocketed at 112 percent by the end of 1998.

-- The pictures show the changes of a park from 1980 to the present day Summarize the information by selecting and reporting the main features and make comparisons where relevant 78
+- The charts below show the percentage of time younger and older people spend on various Internet activities in their free time excluding email Summarize the information by selecting and reporting the main features and make comparisons where relevant 78